preciofishbone/OmniaDocs/my-workplace/notification-panel/index.rst

 The following built-in controls will generate automatic notifications in the Notification Panel:

++ News Viewer: New news articles.
++ Announcements: When a new announcement is posted which the current user has read access to.
 + My Tasks: When new tasks are assigned to the current user.
-+ Announcements: When a new announcement is posted which the current user has read access to.
 + Last Updated Documents: Documents modified by others in team sites that the current user is following.
-+ My Recent Documents: Last modified documents by the current user.
-+ News Viewer: New news articles posted by others.
 + Aggregated Calendar: New events appearing in the view.
-+ RSS Reader: New RSS items in the feed.
++ Important Announcements: Announcements published by an administrator.

 Notification Panel Settings
 ***************************